 Here Are 9 Of Arizona’s Tiniest Towns That Are Always Worth A Visit

 If there’s something Arizona doesn’t have a shortage of, tiny towns would have to sit near the top of the list (along with sunshine and heat, of course).
-Let’s take a look at nine tiny towns that are the perfect places to visit, no matter the time of year!
+Let’s take a look at nine of the best small towns in Arizona that are the perfect places to visit, no matter the time of year!

 Are there any other little towns that you would include in this list?
 Let us know which towns you would recommend and your favorite things to do there!
 Arizona is home to plenty more tiny towns, too!
-You can read about even more of our favorites in 14 Small Towns In Arizona Where Everyone Knows Your Name.
+You can read about even more of our favorites in small towns in Arizona where everyone knows your name.

 Best Small Towns in Arizona

 What are the tiniest towns in Arizona?